This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-- Use crutches: Crutches will decrease the stress on your ankle when you walk.
+- Use crutches as directed.
+Crutches will decrease the stress on your ankle when you walk.
 It is important to use crutches correctly.
-Ask your primary healthcare provider for more information about how to use crutches.
+Ask your healthcare provider for more information about how to use crutches.

 Cast or splint care: